jawah/urllib3.future/README.md

 This being said, rest assured, we kept all the tests from urllib3 to ensure that what was guaranteed by upstream is also carefully watched down there.
 See the CI/pipeline for yourself.

-In addition to that, we enforced key integration tests to watch how urllib3-future act with some critical projects.
+In addition to that, we enforced key integration tests to watch how urllib3-future acts with some critical projects.

 Top-priorities issues are those impacting users with the "shadowing" part.
 Meaning, if a user is suffering an error or something that ends up causing an undesirable outcome from a third-party library that leverage urllib3.